Lifting homotopy T-algebra maps to strict maps: Homotopy theory of T -algebras

-is nonempty. \item[(EZ2)] For any two distinct surjections $\sigma_1, \sigma_2 \colon [n+m] \to [n]$, the sets of sections $\Gamma(\sigma_1)$ and $\Gamma(\sigma_2)$ are distinct. \end{enumerate} By \cite[4.2]{BeR11}, every Eilenberg-Zilber Reedy category is \emph{elegant} (\cite[Definition 3.5]{BeR11}) and by \cite[3.15]{BeR11} the product and Reedy model structures agree on categories of elegant diagrams in $\cC = \sSet^S$.
-In particular, the object $X_\bul$ will be Reedy cofibrant because the cofibrations in the product model structure are the levelwise cofibrations and every simplicial set is cofibrant.
+By \cite[Prop.~4.1]{BeR13}, every Eilenberg-Zilber Reedy category is \emph{elegant} (\cite[Def.~4]{BeR13}) and by \cite[Prop.~3.10]{BeR13} the product and Reedy model structures agree on categories of elegant diagrams in $\cC = \sSet^S$.
+In particular, the object $X_\bul$ will be Reedy cofibrant because the cofibrations in the product model structure are the levelwise cofibrations and every simplicial set is cofibrant. \end{proof}